AnuragShikharChaturvedi-new/Food_Manor/README.md

 ## Usage 🖥️
 Open the app in your browser at http://localhost:3000 (or the specified port).
-Explore the features and functionalities of FoodVilla.
+Explore the features and functionalities of Food_Manor.
 Contributing 🤝
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page for any open issues.